Text Link

 This olive-green bottle sparks fun memories for most of us.

 As opposed to the Alsatian shape, this bottle’s design is based on technical necessities as opposed to style.
 It’s made of very thick glass, with gently sloping shoulders in order to hold in all that pressure.
 Fun fact: the pressure inside a champagne bottle is 3 times higher than inside a typical tire!
 Back in the early days of Champagne making, bottles used to explode while being transported.
-Thanks to the improved bottle design, this (thankfully!) no longer holds true.
+Thanks to the improved bottle design, this (thankfully) no longer holds true.

 Because of its unique silhouette, make sure not to create a label that is taller than 4 inches.
 Unlike standard wine labels, you can even opt for an oval-shaped design.
 But since champagne bottles tend to have more irregular shapes and curvatures, it’s really key that you check the bottle first before you start designing.

-Wine Labels for Mini-wines
+Wine labels for mini-wines

 • Recommended label size: 2 inches x 3 inches, 3 inches x 2 inches, 3 inches x 3 inches